-It’s tough.
-A study out of Missouri showed that 57 percent of grain yield could be attributed to the fertilizer and lime additions that were applied.
-So what can you do to squeeze every bushel out of the fertilizer you apply?
+It’s a challenge—a study out of Missouri found that 57% of grain yield comes from fertilizer and lime additions.
+So how do you make sure you’re squeezing every bushel out of what you apply?

-5 Ways You Can Reduce Your Fertilizer Costs Without Sacrificing Yield
+5 Ways to Optimize Fertilizer Use Without Sacrificing Yield

 1. Utilize the Nutrients Already in Your Soil